Best External Flashes for Canon EOS Rebel T8i

 Key Factors

-• Recycle Time: How fast the flash is ready for the next shot; look for under 2 seconds.
+• Recycle Time: How fast the flash is ready to fire again; lithium batteries are best for speed.

 Comparison Table